thegetty/terracottas/source/views/discussion/discussion-a.md

 required in the Underworld.

-The chthonic connection of this group is emphasized by the presence of the two Sirens standing on bases, which, with their rocky appearance, clearly allude to the Sirens’ origin as demons linked to the marine world.
+The chthonic connection of this group is emphasized by the presence of the two sirens standing on bases, which, with their rocky appearance, clearly allude to the sirens’ origin as demons linked to the marine world.
 The two figures are imagined in an outdoor setting, as suggested by the movement of the folds on the sides of their short chitons, evoking gusts of sea breeze.
 Of the two figures, one is characterized by a melancholy, pensive expression, while the other, her arms flexing upward, is caught in a pose that seems to allude to song.[^15]

-The archaeological and literary evidence provides for the Siren a complex profile and a number of different aspects, both positive and negative, that while chiefly linked to the enchantment of music and poetry, are also tied to erotic seduction and nature’s life force.
-Yet the funerary nature of these creatures, who are evoked in many literary sources in the context of mourning, seems to be their prevalent trait.
+The archaeological and literary evidence provides for the siren a complex profile and a number of different aspects, both positive and negative, that while chiefly linked to the enchantment of music and poetry, are also tied to erotic seduction and nature’s life force.
+Yet the funerary nature of these creatures, which are evoked in many literary sources in the context of mourning, seems to be their prevalent trait.
-In Euripides’ *Helen* (169–75), for example, the Sirens, companions of Persephone in Hades, are invoked and urged to accompany funerary lamentations with their lyres.[^16] In funerary contexts, the Sirens assume expressive poses and gestures linked to lamentation, in some cases accompanying their laments with the sound of the kithara and the aulos.
-That is how they are presented, as early as the late fifth century, on a number of Attic funerary stelae.
-This iconography was to persist throughout the Hellenistic period in various parts of Greece, where Sirens appeared, in pairs, on funerary monuments of prominent women or illustrious men endowed with intellectual virtues.
+In Euripides’s *Helen* (169–75), for example, the sirens, companions of Persephone in Hades, are invoked and urged to accompany funerary lamentations with their lyres.[^16] In funerary contexts, the sirens assume expressive poses and gestures linked to lamentation, in some cases accompanying their laments with the sound of the kithara and the aulos.
+That is how they are presented, as early as the late fifth century <span class="smcaps">BC</span>, on a number of Attic funerary stelae.
+This iconography was to persist throughout the Hellenistic period in various parts of Greece, where sirens appeared, in pairs, on funerary monuments of prominent women or illustrious men endowed with intellectual virtues.
 One such example is the famed tomb of Sophocles; another is the tomb of the Sophist Isocrates.
-In both tombs, the Sirens’ special relationship with poets and orators is emphasized.[^17]
+In both tombs the sirens’ special relationship with poets and orators is emphasized.[^17]

-In many funerary stelae of the fourth and third centuries <span class="smcaps">BC,</span> Sirens appear, invariably in pairs, posed symmetrically at either extremity of the slab, supporting the inscription with the name of the deceased.
+In many funerary stelae of the fourth and third centuries <span class="smcaps">BC,</span> sirens appear, invariably in pairs, posed symmetrically at either extremity of the slab, supporting the inscription with the name of the deceased.
 In some cases, they are shown with their hands on their heads or holding stringed instruments.[^18]

-The Sirens also served as decorative motifs on the capitals of funerary monuments in the area of Taranto between the end of the fourth century and the first half of the third century <span class="smcaps">BC;</span> they were often depicted
+The sirens also served as decorative motifs on the capitals of funerary monuments in the area of Taranto between the end of the fourth century and the first half of the third century <span class="smcaps">BC;</span> they were often depicted